BYRIO/krita-webdoc-zh/user_manual/working_with_images.rst

 We went over color depth in the Color Management page.
 What you need to understand is that Krita has image color spaces, and layer color spaces, the latter which can save memory if used right.
-For example, having a lineart layer in greyscale can half the memory costs.
+For example, having a line art layer in grayscale can half the memory costs.

 Image color space vs layer color space vs conversion.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because there's a difference between image color space and layer color
-space, you can change only the image colour space in :menuselection:`Image --> Properties`
-which will leave the layers alone.
+space, you can change only the image color space in :menuselection:`Image --> Properties` which will leave the layers alone.
 But if you want to change the color
 space of the file including all the layers you can do it by going to
-Image > Convert Image Color Space this will will convert all the layers
+Image > Convert Image Color Space this will convert all the layers Color space as well.
-Colorspace as well.

 Author and Description
 ----------------------